DiRAC-Training/FM001-Bash-command-line/_episodes/04-wildcards-pipes.md

 ```
 {: .language-bash}

-Notice how there was no output to the console that time.
+Note how there was no output to the console that time.
 Let's check that the
 error message went to the file like we specified.

 ```